bitcoin/bips/bip-segdata.md

 - **Activation parameters and `lockinontimeout`**: the `bit`, heights, and the LOT setting are left for the activation discussion.

-- **Discount depth**: the SegData weight rate is witness parity or less (§Weight accounting), and the exact value of `r ≤ 1` is left open.
+- **Discount depth**: the SegData weight rate is witness parity or less ([Weight accounting](#weight-accounting)), and the exact value of `r ≤ 1` is left open.
 Parity is the ceiling.
-The grounds for going below it, and against, are developed in §Why a discounted weight unit.
+The grounds for going below it, and against, are developed in [Why a discounted weight unit](#why-a-discounted-weight-unit).
 The guiding target is a rate deep enough to migrate existing witness carriage without conjuring net-new data.
 The discount is a price lever, not a capacity one.
 A sub-parity rate makes region bytes cheaper in weight, not more numerous, and the region-length cap (validation rule 7) holds per-block data capacity near a single relay message at any rate.
 How much data a block carries within that is left to the fee market, and any tighter per-block or per-entry limit is relay policy, tunable like `datacarriersize`.

-- **Witness version and length slot**: the reference uses witness v2 with a 36-byte program, distinguished from other v2 uses by the `dat0` marker and program length.
+- **Witness version and length slot**: the reference uses witness v2 with a 40-byte program, distinguished from other v2 uses by the `dat0` marker and program length.
 This makes SegData references unambiguous in any version, so the choice between sharing v2 and taking a dedicated version is a matter of coordination, not of correctness.

-- **Committing to per-reference entry length**: the per-transaction counterpart to the region length committed in the coinbase (§SegData commitment).
-Encoding each entry's byte length beside its hash in the reference output (a maximum 40-byte program) would make a transaction's SegData weight, and therefore its feerate, computable from its own bytes by any SegData-aware node.
-Because references live in the base transaction and are never pruned, this survives entry pruning, so a commitments-only node could still report accurate historical feerates without querying a retaining peer.
-Shared entries resolve under the existing canonical ordering.
-It does not help non-SegData-aware nodes, whose feerate view skews until upgrade as it did under BIP-141.
-Costs: every reference grows to the 40-byte maximum, one added validation rule, and the reference stops being a pure content hash.

 ## Copyright